hautonjt/data-pipeline/docs/pipeline.md

   3. Extractors
   4. Transformers/Loaders

 By deploying the pipeline in this order, the extractors will send a bunch of events into the buffer first, which will allow you to inspect the structure of each event.
 This makes it much easier to check the events' schema as well as verify whether the information needed by the transformer is available.
-This will be the order that we will be deploying the pipeline today.
+We will deploy our pipeline using this order.

 ---

 # Deploying the database
-Let's first deploy the OpenSearch cluster.
-Ensure you are in the `data-pipeline` directory, then run:
+First, let's deploy the OpenSearch cluster.
+Run the following:
 ```
+cd ~/data-pipeline
 ./deploy-opensearch.sh
 ```
 > Note: you will need to type your password (`user`) for this script as it uses `sudo` internally